Phone: 817-735-2204 or 800-535-TCOM

 Admissions Committee Evaluation

-The score is derived by assessing both the cognitive and non-cognitive values of the applicant.
-Committee members will submit an individual score for each applicant at the meeting.
+Applicants who are recommended for admission by the committee are assigned a score.
 The applicant's score is the mean among those members who scored the application.
-Applicants accepted by the committee will be recommended to the Dean for approval.
 Scores range from 1 to 10, with 10 being the highest (Cognitive values: 5, Non-cognitive values: 5).
 Decimal values may be given.
-The following variables, while not exhaustive, are assessed when an applicant is scored.
+The following variables are assessed when an applicant is scored.

 Admissions Criteria for DO Admissions

-Academic performance as an undergraduate student; academic performance as a graduate student; academic performance while attending high school; scores on MCAT
+academic performance as an undergraduate student, academic performance as a graduate student, academic performance while attending high school, scores of the MCAT

-Interview scores; geographic diversity; socioeconomic background; commitment to the field study; availability of members of the osteopathic profession while the applicant attended elementary and secondary school; first generation to go to college; letters evaluation; contributes to the diversity of the class.*
+interview scores, geographic diversity, socioeconomic background, commitment to the field of study, community activities, availability of members of the osteopathic profession while the applicant attending elementary and secondary school, first generation to go to college, letters of evaluation, contributes to the diversity of the class*

 *contributes to the diversity of the class includes race, ethnicity, or any other unique personal life experience(s), including but not limited to experience abroad, foreign language skills, hardships and adversities overcome, community service, or previous career experience that will enrich the educational environment of TCOM.